paavo/Wwwision.Renderlets.Provider/README.md

 # Wwwision.Renderlets.Provider

-Neos package to provide snippets of data/rendered content (aka 'renderlets') to be consumed by Cornelsen.Renderlets.Consumer
+Neos package to provide snippets of data/rendered content (aka 'renderlets') to be consumed by 3rd parties

 ## Installation